-This year, we’ve got the only resolution you need: Don’t have one.
+This year, we’ve got the only resolution you need – don’t have one.
+If we haven't yet blown your mind, read on to find out why.

 The resolution “Go for a run everyday” may sound feasible at the time.
 But given how specific it is, you’re only setting yourself up for failure.
 Realistically, there are some days you won’t have your trainers nearby.